jaflores10/airnow-realtime-data-pipeline/README.md

 - `models/`: Contains dbt models for various stages of the data transformation cycle and data definitions for tables/columns (doc blocks)
 - `macros/`: Contains dbt tests to validate dbt models

+### Email Notifications Script

 ### Data Visualization
 The data is visualized using the Plotly package in Python.
 You may interactive with the visualizations here.

 ### Analysis Summary

-### Email Notifications Script

 ### Google Cloud Scheduler/Dagster Data Orchestration
-Google Cloud Scheduler is used to automatically pull real-time AQI observations twice every hour.
+Google Cloud Scheduler is used to automatically pull real-time AQI observations twice every hour from the API.
 The below screenshot details the configuration settings for the schedule:

 ![Cloud Scheduler Configurations](https://github.com/jaflores10/airnow-realtime-data-pipeline/blob/main/gcp/gcp_airnow_api_cloud_schedulerpng.png)